bu-rcs/PkgAutoTest/README.md

 Proceed to [Step 3](#step-3---review-the-results) to review the test results.

 ## Step 3 - Review the results
 When the Nextflow pipeline finishes, a CSV file containing the same name as the input CSV file, but with a "report_" prefix (e.g. report_module8_list.csv).
+Aside from your favorite text editor, on the SCC a spreadsheet tool is available with the `libreoffice` software.
+VSCode has a convenient built-in CSV display and there is a plugin ("Rainbow CSV") available to enhance CSV viewing.
 The following are the column definitions for the CSV report:

 | Column Name                      | Description |
 | -------------                    | ------------- |